-What I thought was interesting about the case was it was a nationwide class action, and if you look at the complaint, it had counts under each state that had a law like the ones Jill was describing, and a lot of they have them as Jill mentioned.
-On top of that, in order to get it to be a 50 state class, because not all 50 states have these laws, the autorenew laws, they alleged these claims of common law fraud, unjust enrichment and conversion.
-I thought that was of note because this was a way that the plaintiffs were able to try to get a nationwide class alleging these common law claims in states that did not have them.
-It just goes to this kind of concept that the issues around this go to general unfair, deceptive actor practice concepts and under common law.
+There was a class action settlement last year in a case against Noom, which is a weight loss website.
+It related to their auto-renewal and cancellation practices.
+What I thought was interesting about the case, was it was a nationwide class action.
+If you look at the complaint, it had counts under each state that had a law like the ones Jill was describing, and a lot of states have them, as Jill mentioned.
+On top of that, in order to get it to be a 50 state class, because not all 50 states have these laws, the auto-renew laws, they alleged these claims of common law fraud, unjust enrichment, and conversion.
+So I thought that was of note, because this was a way that the plaintiffs were able to try to get like a nationwide class alleging these common law claims in states that did not have them.
+It just goes to this concept that the issues around this go to general unfair, deceptive, actor practice concepts, and under common law.

 The final thing that I'll mention relates to Blue Apron.
 Blue Apron made some claims in connection with the marketing of its meal delivery program.
-The claim was 'canceling meals is easy' and one of Blue Apron's competitors must have taken issue with that claim and brought it before the National Advertising Division of the Better Business Bureau, Ultimately, the National Advertising Division ruled in favor of Blue Apron and said that the 'canceling meals is easy' claim was supported, but in finding that Blue Apron did change the process it had in place for allowing consumers to cancel.
-Specifically, they had previously required consumers to send an email in order to obtain instructions on how to cancel, and they switched to a method by which consumers could cancel through their website.
-Again, fair amount of activity under state law and then even in this private realm with respect to the NAD.
-A lot going on just like at the federal level and verv recent.
+The claim was canceling meals is easy and one of Blue Apron's competitors must have taken issue with that claim and brought it before the National Advertising Division of the Better Business Bureau.
+Ultimately, the National Advertising Division ruled in favor of Blue Apron and said that the, canceling meals is easy claim, was supported, but in finding that Blue Apron did change the process it had in place for allowing consumers to cancel.
+Specifically, they had previously required consumers to send an email in order to obtain instructions on how to cancel and they switched to a method by which consumers could cancel through their website.
+So again, fair amount of activity under state law and then even in this private realm with respect to the NAD.
+A lot going on, just like at the federal level, and very recent.

-Carlin McCrory: Well, it seems like this certainly is a hot topic and not something that's expected to die down anytime soon.
+Well, it seems like this certainly is a hot topic and not something that's expected to die down anytime soon.
 I want to thank Mark and Jill for joining the podcast today and providing their expertise with our listeners.
 To our subscribers, as always, thank you for listening.

-Don't forget to visit us at our blog, consumerfinancialserviceslawmonitor.com and hit the subscribe button so you can get all of our daily updates and what's going on in the world of consumer finance.
+Don't forget to visit us at our blog, consumerfinancialserviceslawmonitor.com.
+Hit the subscribe button so you can get all of our daily updates and what's going on in the world of consumer finance.
 Thank you.